smokephisticated/smokephisticated/pages/pieces/pieces.md

 ### Pipes

-When people think of [weed pipes](/pieces/pipes/), they probably picture a bowl in their head.
+When people think of [weed pipes](https://www.grasscity.com/smoking-pipes?ref=smokephisticated){: target="_blank"}, they probably picture a bowl in their head.

 Believe it or not, there are actually *way* more types of smoking pipes.